philiplb/Valdi/docs/html/1.0.0/_sources/api/Validator/Contains.rst.txt

 Valdi\\Validator\\Contains
 --------------------------

-.. php:namespace: Valdi\\Validator
+.. php:namespace:: Valdi\Validator

 .. php:class:: Contains

       Validator for strings containing a substring.

-    .. php:method:: validateParameterCount($parameterAmount)
+   .. php:method:: Contains::validateParameterCount()

       Throws an exception if the parameters don't fulfill the expected parameter count.

-        :type $parameterAmount: integer
-        :param $parameterAmount: the amount of expected parameters
+      :param integer $parameterAmount: the amount of expected parameters

+      :throws: ValidationException $ thrown if less than one parameter is given

-    .. php:method:: adjustCaseInsensitive($value, $parameters)
+   .. php:method:: Contains::adjustCaseInsensitive()

       Adjusts value and parameters to be case insensitive if the second parameter says so or is not given.

-        :type $value: mixed
-        :param $value: the value to validate
+      :param mixed $value: the value to validate
-        :type $parameters: array
-        :param $parameters: the other parameters the validator need
+      :param array $parameters: - the other parameters the validator need

-    .. php:method:: isValid($value, $parameters)
+   .. php:method:: Contains::isValid()

       {@inheritdoc}

-        :param $value:
-        :param $parameters:

-    .. php:method:: getInvalidDetails()
+   .. php:method:: Contains::getInvalidDetails()

       {@inheritdoc}